Art and design at Priestsic

 At Priestsic School , we develop children’s skills, knowledge and talents by recording what they have experienced, seen, felt and imagined.
 We do this using a range of materials, techniques and tools through studying a rich variety of artists, crafts people and designers.
 We deliberately make links with other curriculum subjects, at times, to enable art and design to be both studied for joy, freedom of expression and creativity but also purposefully through exploration of links in learning to other subjects such as; Maths, English and History.

 We have been looking at the artist Andy Goldsworthy who creates sculptures from natural materials in the places he finds them.
 On our trip to Sherwood Forest we created our own pieces inspired by him!

-Year 1 had fun in Art creating Victorian wallpaper in the style of William Morris using polystyrene tiles and a printing technique.
+Year 1 had fun in art creating Victorian wallpaper in the style of the designer William Morris using polystyrene tiles and a printing technique.
 We explored repeating patterns and how Morris was inspired by nature in his designs.

-During Rainbow Time, Miss Carter has worked with children throughout the school studying Kandinsky and choosing one of his pieces of work to recreate.
-They have recreated the art in different materials such as pencils, pastels and paints, while learning different techniques for using these materials.
+We have studied Kandinsky, selecting one of his pieces of work to recreate.
+We then recreated the art in his style in different materials such as pencils, pastels and paints, while learning different techniques for using these materials.

 Year 6 Art